ctlab/virgo-solver/README.md

 Here we used the following arguments:
 * `-jar virgo-solver.jar` specifies full path to the JAR-file with the solver;
 * `-t gmwcs` specifies the type of the problem that a GMWCS instance will be provided;
-* `-n example/gmwcs-5/nodes` and `-e examples/gmwcs-5/edges` specify full paths to the nodes and edges of the instance;
+* `-n examples/gmwcs-5/nodes` and `-e examples/gmwcs-5/edges` specify full paths to the nodes and edges of the instance;
 * `-mst` flag tells to use minimum spanning tree heuristic (MST) which make the solver run in non-exact mode without requirement for CPLEX library.

-After the solver has finished running you see a score ...
-The solution files are ...
+After the solver has finished running you see a score of the found submodule in terminal stdout.
+The solution files are located in `examples/gmwcs-5` files.
+This can be changed by adding `-o` flag.
+For instance `-o solutions/gmwcs-5` will place solutions files in this directory.

 Similarly, an SGMWCS instance can be solved: